 Student Alert System

 Your success is more than just earning passing grades.
 It’s about thriving in all aspects of your life—academic, personal, social, and career.
-At MTI we understand that many things can interfere with a student’s progress toward their degree, and that’s why we monitor the success of our students through MTI’s Student Alert System.
+At Mitchell Tech, we understand that many things can interfere with a student’s progress toward their degree, and that’s why we monitor the success of our students through Mitchell Tech’s Student Alert System.

 The Student Alert System offers instructors and staff a way to quickly notify the appropriate personnel when they are concerned about a student.
-Once an alert has been submitted, the Student Success Coach will determine the best course of action for following up with the student regarding the concern.
+Once an alert has been submitted, the Dean of Student Success will determine the best course of action for following up with the student regarding the concern.

-In most cases, the student’s advisor or one of the success coaches will be responsible for working with the student to develop a strategy for improvement and for connecting them with the needed resources.
-This form of notification gives advisors and success coaches the opportunity to intervene and support students earlier, providing a greater likelihood for degree completion and program success.
+In most cases, the student's Student Success Coach will be responsible for working with the student to develop a strategy for improvement and for connecting them with the needed resources.
+This form of notification gives all involved the opportunity to intervene and support students earlier, providing a greater likelihood for degree completion and program success.

 What is a student alert?